jeroengerits/laravel/README.md

 ### 🔧 Code Quality

 - Pre-configured with **Laravel Pint** and **Rector** for consistent code formatting and automated refactoring.
-- Run `composer format` to automatically clean and format your codebase.
+- Run `composer prepare` to automatically lint, check, format and test your codebase.

 ### 📦 Eloquent Models